JvanEst/discord-csgo-server-player-counter/README.md

 ## Features
 - Monitor multiple servers
 - Allow your users to quickly see how full and who is in the server
-- Easy join link through stream or more conventional command
+- Easy join link through steam or more conventional command
 - Doesn't need a RCON connection
 - Auto-updating information
 - Possibility to summon by command or be static in a channel